Skip to main content Skip to footer

 Sugar itself doesn’t directly cause type 2 diabetes, but it is linked to higher energy (calorie) intakes.
 Over time, taking in more calories than we need can cause weight gain, which increases the risk of type 2 diabetes.
 A good starting point is to swap chocolate, cake, biscuits, sweet pastries, ice cream and desserts, for fruit.

-2. Avoid sugary drinks
+2. Limit sugary drinks

 Higher intakes of sugar-containing drinks are linked to a higher risk of type 2 diabetes.
 Studies also show they’re associated with weight gain and a higher Body Mass Index (BMI) in children and teens.
 Replace sugary drinks with water and sugar-free drinks.
 Some studies suggest that coffee and tea may also lower the risk of type 2 diabetes but, if you drinks these, have them without sugar.